 Marketers know creativity and inspiration come in spurts.
 You might feel inspired to create a piece of content, put all that energy into bringing your vision to life, and then balk at the idea of recreating content for every social platform.

-With cross-posting, a single, well-crafted piece of content does the trick.
-You can publish the content across platforms and sail off into the sunset (go create more social content).
-Considering all the time you spend crafting unique content for each platform, cross-posting is a game-changer.
-It gives marketers more time to interact with their audiences on social media, analyze campaign performance, and create truly platform-specific content when it’s needed.
+With cross-posting, a single, well-crafted piece of content does the work across multiple channels.
+It gives marketers more time to interact with their audiences, analyze campaign performance, and build truly platform-specific content when it’s needed.

-Does giving yourself more platforms to monitor sound like a nightmare?
-Fortunately, there are social media marketing tools to help simplify the process.
-For each piece of content you want to cross-post, you simply create a unique Bitly Link.
-You can then share this short link across social media channels, tracking engagement and clicks from a single source.
+There are social media marketing tools to simplify the process.
+For each piece of content you want to cross-post, you create a unique Bitly Link and share it across channels—tracking engagements from a single source.

-If you want to customize the back half of the shortened link to make it clear where the customer will be directed to, or customize the domain for better branding and recognizability, you can do that, too!
+If you want to customize the back-half of the shortened link to make it clear where the customer will be directed, or customize the domain for better branding and recognizability, you can do that, too.

 Consistent brand messaging